PeopleService is Growing

 We are looking for the best and brightest to grow with us!

-Add opportunity to some of the best benefits offered anywhere, and you’ll find employee-owned and operated PeopleService is the place for you!
+Add opportunity to some of the best benefits offered anywhere, and you’ll find PeopleService is the place for you!

-If you’ve got experience in the water/wastewater industry and certifications you boast about, apply today.
+If you have experience in the water/wastewater industry and certification.
 We’ve got job openings in a number of markets throughout the Midwest.
 If you don’t see a particular job posting that matches your knowledge and skills, let’s talk.
 You never know when a great opportunity at our growing company will be perfect for you.

 If you have no experience, and want a great job that flows into a great career, PeopleService is the place for you, too.
 Entry-level positions are perfect for independent, self-starters with a propensity for math and science, and who want to make a difference with their career choice.
 We’ll even connect you with colleges that have degree programs developed for work in this field.